 Reasons to avoid

-For a large chunk of people this is going to be the best Apple MacBook for their student life: it's lightweight, it's still relatively affordable, and it looks fantastic.
-However, it's a fair bit pricier than the two-generations-old 2020 Air model, which is why we consider this the more premium purchase option right now.
+For a large chunk of people this is going to be the best Apple MacBook for their student life: it's lightweight, it's still relatively affordable, and it looks fantastic thanks to the newer design format.
+However, it's a fair bit pricier than the five-year-old 2020 Air model, which is why we consider this the more premium purchase option right now.

-This M3-powered model upgrades over the 2022 M2-powered release, delivering a little more raw power and a faster SSD read/write speed.
-Small details, but still useful gains.
-Other features, such as the ability to power two 5K monitors, may also be useful for halls setups.
+This M4-powered model upgrades its internals considerably since Apple kicked off its M-series silicon, delivering more raw power and a faster SSD read/write speed.
+Small details, but still useful gains that might make that extra spend worth it.
+Other features, such as the ability to power two 5K monitors, may also be useful for your halls setup.

 Best pro